ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ## Fragmentation and Reassembly
 {: #fragmentation}

-Transmission of Bundles exceeding the local Ethernet MTU MUST be fragmented by the sending node ({{<mtu}}).
-If excessive fragmentation proves problematic, network operators may need to consider alternative Convergence Layers.
+Transmission of Bundles exceeding the transmitting interface's Ethernet MTU MUST be fragmented by the sending node ({{<mtu}}).
+If excessive fragmentation proves problematic, network operators may need to consider alternate Convergence Layers.

-TODO: expound.

 ## Congestion Control

+Just as with BP over UDPCL, there is no congestion control that can be relied upon with this Ethernet CL.

-TODO: same as UDPCL: non-existent.
-Ethernet flow control mechanisms exist but may not prevent the loss of Bundles.
+Ethernet flow control mechanisms exist but, even if in use, they may not be sufficient to avoid significant loss of Bundles in all situations.
+Additionally, a Bundle Protocol Agent may not be able to easily determine whether any Ethernet-level flow control mechanism is available; at best it may only be able to infer excessive Bundle delivery failures from the absence of requested status report Bundles and adapt according to local policy.

+If congestion control is an operational concern, network operators should to consider alternate Convergence Layers.

 ## Checksums